What is Linear Perspective in Renaissance Art?

 Niccolò Machiavelli’s education began at age seven.

-He studied grammar, rhetoric, and Latin, which were standard for a boy from a professional family in Renaissance Florence.
+He studied grammar, rhetoric, and Latin, a standard for a boy from a professional family in Renaissance Florence.

-These subjects were foundational for understanding classical texts, which deeply influenced Machiavelli’s writing and ideas.
+These subjects were foundational for understanding classical texts, profoundly influencing Machiavelli’s writing and ideas.

-A deep love for books characterized his childhood, paving the way for his future as an important figure in political philosophy.
+A deep love for books characterized his childhood, paving the way for his future as an essential figure in political philosophy.

 Niccolò’s education resonated throughout his works, including insights into human nature and governance in The Prince.